Bring SecureFlag Training Directly into Your Workflow with Git Hooks

 Here’s an overview of how to get started:

-• Add the hook to your repository: It needs to be available in your Git environment so it can run automatically.
+• Add the hook to your repository: Make it available in your Git environment so it runs automatically.

-• Set up dependencies and access: Ensure the hook can communicate with your SecureFlag account and your Git environment.
+• Set up dependencies and access: Ensure the hook can communicate with your SecureFlag account.

-For more detailed installation guidance, check out the repo instructions.
+For more detailed installation guidance, see the repo instructions.

 Benefits for Development Teams